 Have you been mis-sold an Equity Release Mortgage?

-Our solicitors are specialists at claiming compensation for those who are left out of pocket after being persuaded to sign up for an equity release mortgage.
-We help clients claim compensation after receiving unsuitable advice to sign up for mortgages that weren’t right for them.
+TLW Solicitors are specialists at claiming compensation for those who were mis-sold equity release and left out of pocket.
+Many people have been persuaded to sign up for an equity release mortgage loan resulting in unexpected high costs.
+We help clients with complaints claim compensation after receiving unsuitable advice to sign up for equity release mortgages that weren’t right for them.

 Signs of Equity Release Mis-selling

 There are several indicators that you may have been mis-sold an equity release mortgage.